 The seal is the formal academic mark of Lewis & Clark and is intended primarily to authenticate official documents such as diplomas and certificates.
 It is not available to download.

-Download what you need from our Logo folder [need to create on Google Drive].
+Download what you need from our logo folder on Google Drive.
 Please consult our logo usage guidelines in the bulleted list above.
-If you do not have an @lclark.edu email address and would like to use the logo, contact Art Director Amy Drill.